lsochanowski/GoHeishaMon/README.md

 ## Installation

-For installing GoHeishaMon on CZ-TAW1 you need a clean USB drive FAT32 formatted  (there is a problem with some pendrive vendors if it didin't work try another one) https://github.com/lsochanowski/GoHeishaMon/releases/tag/1.0.135 copy to usb drive files :
+For installing GoHeishaMon on CZ-TAW1 you need a clean USB drive FAT32 formatted  (there is a problem with some pendrive vendors if it didin't work try another one, becouse of big drop of voltage on USB port please use USB flash memory stick.) https://github.com/lsochanowski/GoHeishaMon/releases/tag/1.0.150 copy to usb drive files :
 - openwrt-ar71xx-generic-cus531-16M-rootfs-squashfs.bin
 - openwrt-ar71xx-generic-cus531-16M-kernel.bin